UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Aside from that, there are really no strict rules; data sets can come in many different forms!
 Perhaps the most common form of data set that you will find in the wild, however, is *tabular data*.
-Think spreadsheets in Microsoft Excel: tabular data are rectangular-shaped and spreadsheet-like, as shown in {numref}`img-spreadsheet-vs-dataframe`.
+Think spreadsheets in Microsoft Excel: tabular data are rectangular-shaped and spreadsheet-like, as shown in {numref}`img-spreadsheet-vs-data frame`.
 In this book, we will focus primarily on tabular data.

 ```{index} data frame; overview, observation, variable
 ```

 Since we are using Python for data analysis in this book, the first step for us is to load the data into Python.
-When we load tabular data into Python, it is represented as a *data frame* object. {numref}`img-spreadsheet-vs-dataframe` shows that a Python data frame is very similar to a spreadsheet.
+When we load tabular data into Python, it is represented as a *data frame* object. {numref}`img-spreadsheet-vs-data frame` shows that a Python data frame is very similar to a spreadsheet.
 We refer to the rows as **observations**; these are the things that we collect the data on, e.g., voters, cities, etc. We refer to the columns as **variables**; these are the characteristics of those observations, e.g., voters' political